-All work-related accidents or injuries should be reported immediately to Mr. Matthew Davenport.
+All work-related accidents or injuries should be reported immediately to the superintendent.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
 See Workers' Compensation Benefits, page 24 for information on use of paid leave for such absences.